regiregi22/RaspiNail/README.md

 ### The RaspiNail Guide is now available on GitHub Pages:
 * https://regiregi22.github.io/RaspiNail/

 This is a forked, modified and up-to-date version of the original work from Stadicus.
 All credit goes to him and his great original guide.
-Thank him for the great ammount of work invested for the Bitcoin node community.
+Thank him for the great amount of work invested for the Bitcoin node community.
 * https://stadicus.github.io/RaspiBolt/
 * https://github.com/Stadicus/RaspiBolt